hadley/helpr/ideas.md

 * DONE - view source - shows function source
 * WAIT - rate a function
   * Crantastic
-* WAIT - add comments - look at something like disqus
+* BUSY - add comments - look at something like disqus
-  * set up host
-  * use the host
+  * add to every page
+    * DONE - demo
+    * NO - index.html
+    * DONE - package
+    * DONE - source
+    * DONE - topic
 * DONE - links for "mailto"
 * WAIT/DEB - display keywords
 * DONE - list of all fuctions that are under the topic
   * DONE - links to the source code of said function
-* DONE - Execute example functionality
+* BUSY - Execute example functionality
   * See Code Execution

 ## Things to fix